Barefoot Holistics | Reflexology in Albany WA

 United States, circa 1917

-Reflexology arrived in the States in the early 1900s through the work of Dr William Fitzgerald, an Austrian ear nose and throat specialist.
-Referred to as zone therapy, Fitzgerald discovered that applying pressure to zones on the feet and hands helped to relieve pain in the corresponding zones.
+Dr William Fitzgerald, an Austrian ear nose and throat specialist, introduced zone therapy.
+He found that applying pressure to zones on the feet and hands helped to relieve pain in the corresponding zones.
+Zone therapy still forms part of modern reflexology practice.

 Footprints